According to new research this is what makes us happiest

 80% of people aren’t satisfied with how much they smile

-A third surveyed consider themselves happier than they were five years ago and on average we’re smiling 20 times a day – great results all pointing in the right direction, but 80 percent of respondents still wish they smiled more!
+A third surveyed consider themselves happier than they were five years ago, and on average smiling 20 times a day – a great result and heading in the right direction, but 80 percent of respondents still wish they smiled more!

 So, what can we do about it?

-If you’ve never sent a bunch of flowers or handwritten note, don’t worry you’re not alone – over a third of respondents confessed they’ve neglected such gestures too, highlighting we really could be doing more to make others smile.
+If you’ve never sent a bunch of flowers or a handwritten note, you’re not alone – over a third of respondents confessed they’ve neglected such gestures, highlighting the fact we could really be doing more to make others smile.

 1. Compliment someone

-Over the last decade.
-New technology and social media has raised concerns over what we as a society base our happiness on – and whether it has changed so much that the simple things can no longer fulfil us.
+Over the last decade, new technology and social media has raised concerns over what we as a society base our happiness on – and whether it has changed so much that the simple things can no longer fulfil us.
 However, the research revealed that a real-life compliment still trumps a ‘like’ on social media...phew.

 3. Tell or show someone you love them

 Smile and the whole world smiles with you… or so the saying goes.
 The study reports that the notion of smiling is contagious and it is a domino effect – so you can truly spread those positive vibes by smiling yourself.
 However, for many people, confidence in their smile is a huge barrier.
-If you shy away from smiling you might not be reaping all the other above benefits that come with it.
-With 62% of adults wanting to improve their smile it’s a shared struggle.
-However, it doesn’t need to be the struggle it once was.
-Many adults think it’s too late to improve their smile or don’t want chunky braces to interfere with their lifestyle.
+If you shy away from smiling, you might not be reaping all of the above benefits that come with it.
+With 62% of adults wanting to improve their smile, it’s a shared struggle.
+But it doesn’t need to be as hard as it used to be.
+Many adults think it’s too late to improve their smile, and don’t want chunky braces to interfere with their lifestyle.

-Invisalign®, the most advanced clear aligner system in the world, has treated over 7.2 million patients worldwide to date.
+Invisalign®, the most advanced clear aligner system in the world, has treated over 7 million patients worldwide to date.
 Invisalign is a clear and removable alternative to braces and is recommended by dental experts around the world.

 Main image: Miss FQ Issue 1.
 Photography Jono Parker